Online Tensor Methods for Learning Latent Variable Models: Introduction

 \section{Introduction}

-Studying community formation is an important problem in social networks, and has received widespread attention in sociology, starting from the seminal work of Moreno~\cite{moreno1934shall}.
-A community generally refers to a group of individuals with shared interests or beliefs such as music, sports and religion, or relationships such as friends and co-workers.
-In a social network, we can typically observe and measure the interactions among the actors, but not the communities they belong to.
-A challenging problem is then to estimate the communities of the actors using only their observed interactions.
-In general, actors can participate in multiple communities, and learning such overlapping communities is even more challenging.
-Our goal is to design algorithms which can accurately detect overlapping communities, and yet be easily parallelizable so as to achieve speed and scalability on large graphs with millions of nodes.

-Previous work on community detection can be divided into two categories, \viz non-probabilistic and probabilistic approaches.
-Under a probabilistic approach, where we posit a statistical model from which the observed graph is generated.
-In contrast, the non-probabilistic approaches such label propagation~\cite{soman2011fast} or random-walk based local search~\cite{pons2005computing} are not based on a statistical model.
-Learning a statistical model is advantageous since it can be employed for a number of prediction tasks such as link classification, in addition to learning the hidden communities.
-This is especially relevant for recommender systems, where the task is to recommend new products for users, based on the previous ratings.
-Under a probabilistic approach, the hidden communities (or categories) of users and products are learnt from the observed bipartite graph between users and products, and the learnt statistical model allows us to provide new recommendations for users.

-The non-probabilistic approaches tend to be faster since they are based on simple local search heuristics.
-The previous probabilistic approaches tend to be slow and not easily scalable since they require updates of the likelihood function or their relaxations (the so-called variational approach).
-In this paper, we achieve both both the objectives, \viz learning a probabilistic mixed membership stochastic block model, introduced in~\cite{ABFX08}, and also having a fast, scalable and parallel learning algorithm, based on decomposition of a certain subgraph count tensor.

-The tensor decomposition approach involves decomposition of a certain moment tensor, estimated from observed data.
-Recent works~\cite{AGHKT12,AnandkumarEtal:community12COLT} have shown that unsupervised learning for a wide range of latent variable models can be carried out efficiently through tensor decomposition including mixed membership community models, topic models, Gaussian mixtures, hidden Markov models, latent tree models, and so on.
-The approach is guaranteed to learn the true model with low sample and computational complexities.
-In contrast, methods employed in practice such as expectation maximization (EM) and variational Bayes do not have such consistency guarantees.
-While the previous works focused on theoretical guarantees, in this paper, we focus on practical deployment of the tensor approaches, and carefully study their performance on many real datasets, as well as the tradeoffs involved for large-scale deployment.
+The spectral or moment-based approach involves decomposition of certain empirical moment tensors, estimated from observed data to obtain the parameters of the proposed probabilistic model.
+Unsupervised learning for a wide range of latent variable models can be carried out efficiently via tensor-based techniques with low sample and computational complexities~\citep{AGHKT12}.
+In contrast, usual methods employed in practice such as expectation maximization (EM) and variational Bayes do not have such consistency guarantees.
+While the previous works~\citep{AnandkumarEtal:community12COLT} focused on theoretical guarantees, in this paper, we focus on the implementation of the tensor methods, study its performance on several datasets.